-Ultrasound technology is an integral part of most of the services provided by Pacific Fertility Center Los Angeles.
+Ultrasound technology is an integral part of most services provided by Pacific Fertility Center Los Angeles.
 It is a safe and painless way to analyze the internal organs, identify causes of infertility, recommend the most appropriate treatment, and achieve successful pregnancies through treatments such as in vitro fertilization (IVF).
 Our doctors will take all the time necessary to help you understand the role that this radiation-free technology will play in your journey toward parenthood.

 How Does Ultrasound Work?

 Ultrasound technology delivers high-frequency soundwaves (inaudible to the human ear) through the tissues of your body.
 These soundwaves echo when they reach internal tissues, and these echoes are digitally collected in order to render real-time images of reproductive organs, developing fetuses, and more.